Setting a heart-healthy goal

 - A set back of your exercise program, eating goals, or stress management skills can happen when we:

-- Get sick (from a minor cold to major health condition) or have an injury
+- Get sick (from a minor cold to a major health condition) or have an injury

 - Experience a major life change